chriscorwin/demuxe/README.md

 >
 > The misalignment _almost_ always **does** happen.
 Due to how the maths work, there are rare caess where the visual change is so slight as to be not readily noticeable, or the alignment, by accident, ends up putting the text element in the same place, but these cases are _exceedingly rare_.
 >
-> The pedants in use require us to use "can" above, but, truly think of it as "does".
+> The pedants in us require that we use the word "can" above, but, truly think of it as "does".

 Happily, the misalignment problem is completely avoidable, simply by _not setting a line height on text elements_ in the Sketch source files.